Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 10 November 2024 06.23.25 UTC
+- WIB: Minggu, 10 November 2024 08.54.15 UTC
-- WITA: Minggu, 10 November 2024 07.23.25 UTC
+- WITA: Minggu, 10 November 2024 09.54.15 UTC
-- WIT: Minggu, 10 November 2024 08.23.25 UTC
+- WIT: Minggu, 10 November 2024 10.54.15 UTC

 Kutipan Inspiratif:
-"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."
+"Life is like a steering wheel, it only takes one small move to change your entire direction."

-Kategori: success
+Kategori: motivational